Kate Mattias, MPH, JD

 Child & Adolescent Policy Program Manager

-Susan Kelley is the Child and Adolescent Policy Manager at NAMI Connecticut, AND serves as primary staff support to the Keep the Promise (KTP) Coalition Children’s Committee.
-Previously, Susan practiced public interest law, representing children and parents in child welfare/juvenile matters in Northern California.
+Susan Kelley is Children’s Policy Director at NAMI Connecticut, and since 2016, Director of the Alliance for Children’s Mental Health (ACMH), a statewide collective advocacy organization, housed at NAMI Connecticut, which seeks to develop smart policies and increase access to quality mental health services for all children in Connecticut.
+She formerly served as staff to the Keep the Promise Children’s Committee, the predecessor organization to ACMH.
+Prior to joining NAMI Connecticut, Susan practiced public interest law, representing children and parents in child welfare/juvenile matters in Northern California.
 She also developed online programs on child abuse reporting laws and child abuse prevention for children and educators.
 Susan brings to NAMI Connecticut over 15 years combined experience in child welfare/juvenile and public interest law, child and family advocacy, and service on non-profit boards.
 She received her law degree from the University of San Francisco Law School, and has a BA in English Literature from Princeton University.

 Youth Adult Programs

 Jessica Goldman is the Young Adult Coordinator at NAMI.
 Jessica is a young adult who brings her own personal lived experience to her work to inspire and educate others.
 Jessica manages the young adult related programs at NAMI and she partners with many other young adult initiatives and organizations across the state.
 Her personal journey has led her to graduate with a degree in Psychology and Community Engagement at CCSU in May of 2016.
 When Jessica is not working, you can find her on her yoga mat, at the beach, or cuddling up with a her cat Handsome.